What is Ultracentrifuge?

 - Type of pellet, that results from fractionation of samples: since ultracentrifuges are able to achieve higher speed of spinning, the type of suspended matter (pellet) produced by either one or the other is different and ultracentrifugation allows for the separation of smaller particles that benchtop centrifugation.
 In labs in biology, subcellular fractionation to separate cytosolic content (such as the entire cytosol chloroplasts or mitochondria) from the cell nuclei could be accomplished by centrifuges that are benchtop.
 However, in order to separate smaller components, such as small vesicles or ribosomes larger centrifugal forces that can only be achieved by ultracentrifuges (Momen-Heravi 2017, and Ohlendieck and Harding Ohlendieck & Harding, 2017,).

-Advantages and Limitations of Ultracentrifugation
+Advantages of Ultracentrifugation

 The Ultracentrifuge: How to Use and How to Care